Die4Ever/deus-ex-randomizer/src/notes/patchv3.8.1.md

   - Items at the DuClare Chateau (Mission 10) will no longer be able to randomize into the mostly inaccessible rafters in the back entry room.
   - New option under the "Rando > Gameplay" menu to choose between allowing Quick Load to load Autosaves and only allowing it to load manual saves (Quick Saves or Savepoints).
   - Players who hold the crouch key instead of using it as a toggle can now crouch mid-jump like players using toggle mode can.
+  - "Misfeature Exploit" perk actually interacts correctly with randomized heal and charge amounts on medical bots and repair bots, instead of always updating their values to fixed amounts.

 </details>